 On the other hand, we all admitted that we overdo our attention to stories, and that our attention does create obstacles in our work.
 I talked about how I call people who pay too much attention to stories “story performers,” and how I’ve unwillingly become one as I’ve placed more and more of my identity into working with stories.
 We talked about how natural storytellers (and natural story workers) are like debut novelists who write great things because they don’t know they’re writing great things.
 Authors almost always struggle to follow up a popular first novel with something substantial because of that awful, obsessive awareness.
 At some point it’s a struggle to notice anything else in the forest but the birds.

-This led us to talk about the Zen surprisedbabyconcept of “beginner’s mind.”
+This led us to talk about the Zen concept of “beginner’s mind.”
 Can a person who has been doing story work for a long time come back to the way they worked and thought when they started?
 Can they reboot their knowledge?
 We thought that reading more about the beginner’s mind might be a good idea.

 Somebody mentioned that this is what good teachers do, that they look back and imagine what it was like to not know something, so they can help people learn it.
 A true beginner’s mind goes even further, by actually getting to the point of temporarily wiping away everything we know so we can learn something new.